Jilly Cooper: Journalism and non-fiction

-In 1981 Cooper published Intelligent and Loyal, which is a book about mongrels.
+In 1981, Cooper published Intelligent and Loyal, which is a book about mongrels.
 In it Cooper created her own humorous typology for mongrels.
 To gather stories about mongrels for the book, Cooper put an advert in newspapers asking people to share stories about their pets for the book.
-As a result of the book's success Cooper and her dogs subsequently made public appearances, including on The Animals Roadshow in 1989.
-In 1983 she published Animals in War, a book that recorded the contributions a variety of species made to the military.
-Public response to the book led to a campaign to establish the Animals in War Memorial.
+As a result of the book's success, Cooper and her dogs subsequently made public appearances, including on The Animals Roadshow in 1989.
+In 1983, she published Animals in War, a book that recorded the contributions a variety of species made to the military.
+Public response to the book led to a campaign, supported by Cooper, to establish the Animals in War Memorial.

 Cooper edited an anthology of prose and poetry entitled The British in Love.
 With Tom Hartman she also co-edited a dictionary of quotations purely sourced from women entitled Violets and Vinegar.
+In 2020, some of her writings on sex and marriage from the 1970s were republished as Between the Covers and praised for their honesty.

 Fiction

-Cooper has been described as "the queen of the bonkbuster".
-However her first novels were romances.
-As with her non-fiction works, Cooper drew heavily on her own point of view and experiences.
-For example, her own house is the model for Rupert Campbell-Black's: both are old, although his is larger.
-She also drew on her love of animals: dogs and horses feature heavily in her books.
-Cooper also described the research she undertook for each novel as "like studying for an A-level".
+Cooper has been described as "the queen of the bonkbuster"; however, her first novels were romances.
+These were followed by the Rutshire Chronicles series, where dogs and horses featured heavily.
+Cooper described the research she undertook for each novel as "like studying for an A-level".
 Quoted in the Evening Standard in 1994, Cooper stated that she thought that product placement in literary works was acceptable and discussed how she had received thank you gifts as a result of unsolicited mentions in her novels.